 Freshwater pearls are formed in various types of freshwater mussels living in lakes, rivers, ponds and other sources of freshwater.
 They are commonly harvested in China, Japan, Australia, India and the United States.
 This type of pearls are much more affordable and take shorter to form; however, they are not as lustrous and smaller than saltwater pearls.

 Most people wrongly believe that saltwater pearls are natural and freshwater pearls are all cultured.
 However, this is not true as these terms define the type of water the pearls were formed in.
-Naturals pearls can form both in saltwater and freshwater, but they are so rare and expensive that almost all saltwater and freshwater pearls found on the market today are cultured.
+Natural pearls can form both in saltwater and freshwater, but they are so rare and expensive that almost all saltwater and freshwater pearls found on the market today are cultured.

 Saltwater pearls come in three main varieties and are commonly known to have a better quality than freshwater pearls, reflected in their higher demand and price.
 The most common varieties include Akoya pearls, South Sea pearls and Tahitian pearls.

 Akoya pearls are typically thought of as gems having a perfect spherical shape and high lustre.
-They hail from the seas around Japan, China, Korea and Vietnam and are formed by small Pinctada fucata oyster, also known as Akoya pearl oyster.
+They hail from the seas around Japan, China, Korea and Vietnam and are formed by small Pinctada fucata oysters, also known as Akoya pearl oysters.
 The small size of the oysters means that they can produce 1-2 pearls at a time and the limited production increases the value of these gems.

-The Akoya pearl was the first variety of pearl to be cultivated in Japan in the early 20th century.
+The Akoya pearl was the first variety of pearls to be cultivated in Japan in the early 20th century.
 Before this, pearls were rare and expensive.
 Today, Akoya pearls are the most abundant saltwater pearls, with the ones coming from Japan being the best.
 The highest quality Akoya pearls originating from Japan are called Hanadama Akoya, “flower pearls” in Japanese.

 Akoya pearls have highly desirable white, grey, cream and blue body colour with silver, pink and green overtones and range in size from 2mm to 10mm.
-They are commonly perfectly round in shape, although irregular shaped Akoya pearls can also be found.
+They are commonly perfectly round in shape, although irregular-shaped Akoya pearls can also be found.

 South Sea Pearls

 South Sea pearls often called the Queen of Pearls, are probably the most sought-after variety of all pearl types.
 They are cultivated in Australia, the Philippines, Myanmar (Burma) and Indonesia and are formed by the Pinctada maxima oysters, which are the largest pearl oysters in the world.
-The high failure rate in the cultivation process makes these type of pearls one of the most valuable pearls available on the market.
+The high failure rate in the cultivation process makes these types of pearls one of the most valuable pearls available on the market.